ozanoguz/aws-fortigate-hol/README.md

 ### 3.1 Initial Login
 1. Open the **FGTURL** in your browser.
-2. Log in using the Instance ID.
-You will be prompted to set a new password.
+2. Log in using the Instance ID as the first password.
+Set a new password when prompted.

 <img src=https://github.com/ozanoguz/aws-fortigate-hol/blob/main/images/fgtprompt.jpg width="300"/>

 3. Complete the setup wizard.

-### 3.2 Activating FortiGate license
+### 3.2 License Activation
-1. We will use the FortiFlex token for license activation.
-The token code will be shared with you during the session.
+1. Use the FortiFlex token (shared during the session) to activate the license via the GUI.
 2. You can use the FortiGate web GUI to activate the license.

 <img src=https://github.com/ozanoguz/aws-fortigate-hol/blob/main/images/flextoken.jpg width="500"/>

-3. It will ask you to reboot, click "OK".
-Reboot can take 2 to 3 minutes.
+3. Confirm reboot when prompted (takes 2–3 minutes).

 <img src=https://github.com/ozanoguz/aws-fortigate-hol/blob/main/images/fgtreboot.jpg width="400"/>

-4. You can check if FortiGate-VM has a valid serial number and is shown as licensed.
+4. Verify that the FortiGate-VM shows a valid serial number and licensed status.

 <img src=https://github.com/ozanoguz/aws-fortigate-hol/blob/main/images/fgtlicensevalid.jpg width="300"/>

-### 3.3 Interface and Policy Verification
+### 3.3 Interface & Policy Verification

 Verify that the automation has mapped the interfaces correctly:

 * **Port 1 (WAN):** Connected to the Public Subnet (Gateway for Internet).
 * **Port 2 (LAN):** Connected to the Private Subnet (Gateway for TGW traffic).

 <img src=https://github.com/ozanoguz/aws-fortigate-hol/blob/main/images/fgtinterface.jpg width="600"/>

-Verify that egress (outgoing) policy is already created by the template.
-This is done for Ubuntu-VMs that they use Internet for specific tooling installation.
+Confirm that the egress policy for Ubuntu VMs is preconfigured for Internet access.

 <img src=https://github.com/ozanoguz/aws-fortigate-hol/blob/main/images/fgtexistingpolicy.jpg width="700"/>